 Cheltenham Racecourse

-Located in Prestbury Park, Cheltenham Racecourse became the established venue for the National Hunt in 1911 and is best known for hosting the prestigious Cheltenham Festival.
-As well as many other recognisable Cheltenham Horse Races.
+Located in Prestbury Park, Cheltenham Racecourse became the established venue for National Hunt racing in 1911 and is best known for hosting the prestigious Cheltenham Festival and many other revered race meetings.

-Over the last two centuries the number of spectators that descend upon Cheltenham Racecourse increases by the thousands, with the Cheltenham Festival being the Racecourse’s main event.
+Over the last two centuries, the number of spectators that descend upon the Cheltenham Racecourse has increased by the thousands, with the Cheltenham Festival being the Racecourse’s main event.

 Cheltenham Racecourse Hospitality

-Enjoy the very best hospitality at Cheltenham Racecourse with our a wide range of VIP hospitality options.
-Guests can enjoy a Private box experience like no other, though, there are plenty of exclusive facilities to choose from that will ensure a first class hospitality experience.
+Enjoy the very best hospitality at Cheltenham Racecourse with our wide range of VIP hospitality options.
+Guests can enjoy a Private box experience like no other, though there are plenty of exclusive facilities to choose from to ensure a first-class hospitality experience.

 Cheltenham Racecourse is one of the most prestigious courses in the world.
-Set in the gorgeous Prestbury Park it plays host to the Cheltenham Festival in March.
+Set in the gorgeous Prestbury Park, it hosts the Cheltenham Festival in March.
 Also famous for its ‘roar’, the atmosphere at Cheltenham is simply electric.
 Cheltenham Racecourse hospitality facilities are also as you’d expect; superb, with restaurants, private boxes and marquees available.

 Watch our exclusive interview with legendary jockey Steve Smith Eccles